 The new Easy campaign difficulty makes CTRNF friendlier for beginners, yet the varied race types and the harder difficulty settings will challenge even expert players.
 Online play works well, with little lag and none of the issues with teleporting or misplaced racers that I’ve previously seen in online racing games.

 My only complaints are with the customisation and currency aspect, and that’s more because I see it as unecessary and convention-led rather than because its objectively bad.
-As far as in-game currency systems go, it’s not particularly annoying, because there are no real-money aspects at all.
+As far as in-game currency systems go, it’s not particularly annoying just because there are currently no real-money aspects.
 While I’m disappointed that some of the baggage from today’s games has made its way into CTRNF, it thankfully doesn’t intrude upon the core gameplay.

 I’ve always seen the original CTR as my favourite kart racer, despite it facing a fair challenge from Sonic and All-Stars Racing Transformed a few years ago.
 But ultimately, it looks like the only thing that can take CTR’s place for me is itself.

-Since writing this review, the first of the Grand Prix events has begun.
+Since writing this review, the first Grand Prix events has finished and the second has launched.
 Unfortunately, the Grand Prix progression system and coin economy has only amplified the aspects of the game I already found annoying and unnecessary.
 The aim to create a meta-game through how rewards are distributed, and the aim to funnel people into signing in daily to maintain a streak of play, have been made more transparent thanks to the new mode.

 So do I still stand by my original review?